 - The parent or a designated adult must walk the child into the Center when bringing them and walk them out when picking them up.
 Children will not be sent out to meet parents or other adults.
 Also older siblings should not be sent into get a younger child.
-No child will be released except to an adult. - The parent or adult will clock the child in when bringing him/her and clock the child out when picking him/her up. - Do not leave the child more than 15 minutes before and pick up no later than 15 minutes after your scheduled time. - If someone other than the parent or legal guardian is to pick up the child (ren) the Center must receive a written notice with the alternate person's name.
+No child will be released except to an adult. - The parent or adult will clock the child in when bringing him/her and clock the child out when picking him/her up. - If someone other than the parent or legal guardian is to pick up the child (ren) the Center must receive a written notice with the alternate person's name.
 The alternate person will be responsible for getting the child clocked in or out.
-Center staff will be glad to assist in this process. - Call by 9:00 a.m. if your child will not be attending for the day.
-This information is needed for lunch count and proper staffing.
+Center staff will be glad to assist in this process. - Parents need to call by 9:00 a.m. if your child will not be attending for the day.
+This information is needed for lunch count and proper staffing. - Parents are responsible for providing diapers, wipes, bottles, and formula for infants and children who are not yet potty trained.
+For older children parents are responsible for providing 2 changes of clothing, shoes, coats, hats, mittens and toothbrush. - Food cannot be brought in with the child unless it is a special treat for snack.

-- Parents are responsible for providing diapers, wipes, bottles, and formula for infants and children who are not yet potty trained.
-For older children parents are responsible for providing 2 changes of clothing, shoes, coats, hats, mittens and toothbrush. - Food cannot be brought in with the child unless it is a special treat for snack. - No candy or gum is allowed in the Center.
+- No candy or gum is allowed in the Center.
 Children will be asked to throw it away. - Notify the Center staff when there are changes in the parent's class schedule, address, phone number, employer, emergency information, DCF. status, and/or family relationships which affect the legal custody of the child (ren) or affect attendance, activities, or behaviors of the child (ren). - Parents must notify the Center staff if their child (ren) has a diagnosed special need so the staff can better serve the child. - Notify the Director two weeks in advance before your child is to be withdrawn permanently from the Center.
 You will still be billed for the scheduled hours of those two weeks. - Attend Parent Meetings each year.